Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/sept-2023/ALZ-Community-Call-25092023.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/sept-2023/ALZ-Community-Call-25092023.pdf)

 ## 27th April 2023 (27/04/2023)